mlabs-haskell/cardano-open-oracle-protocol/README.md

 UTxOs](coop-docs/02-plutus-protocol.md#fs-validator) on-chain.
-The script performs a simple assertion on the [Value](https://github.com/input-output-hk/plutus/blob/c3918d6027a9a34b6f72a6e4c7bf2e5350e6467e/plutus-ledger-api/src/PlutusLedgerApi/V1/Value.hs#L185) a referenced UTxO to make sure it contains a [CurrencySymbol](https://github.com/input-output-hk/plutus/blob/c3918d6027a9a34b6f72a6e4c7bf2e5350e6467e/plutus-ledger-api/src/PlutusLedgerApi/V1/Value.hs#L79) of the [$FS](coop-docs/02-plutus-protocol.md#fs-token) tokens it trusts
+The script performs a simple assertion on the [Value](https://github.com/input-output-hk/plutus/blob/c3918d6027a9a34b6f72a6e4c7bf2e5350e6467e/plutus-ledger-api/src/PlutusLedgerApi/V1/Value.hs#L185) of a referenced UTxO to make sure it contains a [CurrencySymbol](https://github.com/input-output-hk/plutus/blob/c3918d6027a9a34b6f72a6e4c7bf2e5350e6467e/plutus-ledger-api/src/PlutusLedgerApi/V1/Value.hs#L79) of the [$FS](coop-docs/02-plutus-protocol.md#fs-token) tokens it trusts